Data Release Production

 # --extra-qgraph-options "-c isr:doOverscan=False"

 A number of different compute sites are available for use with BPS as defined in the generic configuration file.
-Select a compute site using the syntax tiger_Xh_Xn_Xc, where X is replaced by the appropriate number of hours, nodes, and cores.
-You may check the available compute sites defined in the generic configuration file using: grep "tiger" /projects/HSC/LSST/bps/bps_tiger.yaml.
+Select a compute site using the syntax tiger_${NODES}n_${CORES}c_${TIME}h, replacing the variables by the appropriate number of nodes, cores and hours.
+You can check the available compute sites defined in the generic configuration file using: grep "tiger_" /scratch/gpfs/RUBIN/bps/bps_tiger.yaml.
 The following table lists the available compute site dimensions and their associated options:

 Dimension